pebdev/pihole-ads-catcher/README.md

 ### How it works ? ###

-This tool is called (by cron) every 10 minutes to check pi-hole logfiles.
+**Ads-catcher** is called every 10 minutes to check pi-hole logfiles.
 It does following actions :

 - scan pihole logfiles